deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 Monitoring helps you understand how users are interacting with the bot and whether any improvements are needed.
 Analytics data can provide valuable insights for refining the bot's behavior and responses.

-DFF provides a `statistics` module as an out-of-the-box solution for collecting arbitrary statistical metrics from your service.
+Chatsky provides a `statistics` module as an out-of-the-box solution for collecting arbitrary statistical metrics from your service.
 Setting up the data collection is as easy as instantiating the relevant class in the same context with the pipeline.
 What's more, the data you obtain can be visualized right away using Apache Superset as a charting engine.